SCU Announces the 2024 ASB Executive Board (E-board)

-Elections were recently held for the 2023 SCU ASB Executive Board (E-board) annual student leadership positions, including President, Vice President, CCO Chair, Treasurer, Secretary, and Community Liaison.
+Elections were recently held for the 2024 Southern California University of Health Sciences Associated Student Body Executive Board (SCU ASB E-Board) annual student leadership positions.
+The roles up for election were President, Vice President, CCO Chair, Treasurer, Secretary, and Community Liaison.

-Congratulations to the following elected student leaders for 2023 who will serve a one-year term beginning Jan.
-2023, through Dec.
-2023.
+Congratulations to the following elected student leaders for 2024!
+All elected student leaders will serve a one-year term from January through December 2024.

 The E-board President shall be the leader and voice of the student body; provides inspiration and motivation; sets the tone at all meetings; creates a personal vision and mission for term in office; oversees members on the E-board; ensures the Constitution, policies, and procedures are correctly followed; collaborates with stakeholders; and creates proposals that will positively increase student life experiences.